Supported by

 Business Sustainability Today:

-What advice do you have for businesses given the many different important sustainability issues and the wealth of information, much of which is new and subject to change?
+What advice do you have for companies in view of the many different important sustainability issues and the wealth of information, much of which is new and subject to change?
+What does this mean for training and further education?

 Judith Walls:

-There are indeed a lot of environmental as well as social issues, for example the 17 SDGs with 169 subgoals.
+There are indeed a whole host of environmental and social issues, including the 17 SDGs with 169 sub-goals.
 This can be overwhelming for organizations.
 In my view, it makes only limited sense to focus on all 17 SDGs at once.
 A pragmatic approach to identifying the subjects relevant to a company is offered by a materiality analysis.
 This process identifies those issues that stakeholders consider important and those that will impact the company in the coming years.

 Business Sustainability Today:

-Should companies focus on mitigating all their negative impacts before trying to achieve a net positive impact?
+Should companies, along with sustainability education or educational training, focus on mitigating all their negative impacts before trying to achieve a net positive impact?

 Judith Walls: